MicrosoftDocs/entra-docs/docs/external-id/customers/sample-daemon-node-call-api.md

 ms.topic: sample
 ms.date: 06/23/2023
 ms.custom: developer, devx-track-js
-#Customer intent: As a dev, devops, I want to configure a sample Node.js daemon application that calls an API protected by my Microsoft Entra External ID tenant
+#Customer intent: As a dev, devops, I want to configure a sample Node.js daemon application that calls an API protected by my external tenant.
 ---

 # Call an API in a sample Node.js daemon application

-This article uses a sample Node.js daemon application to show you how a daemon app acquires a token to call a web API.
+This guide uses a sample Node.js daemon application to show you how a daemon app acquires a token to call a web API.
 Microsoft Entra protects the Web API.

 A daemon application acquires a token on behalf of itself (not on behalf of a user).
 Users can't interact with a daemon application because it requires its own identity.
 This type of application requests an access token by using its application identity and presenting its application ID, credential (password or certificate), and application ID URI to External ID.